Septic to Sewer Connection

 What is a septic to sewer connection?

 A septic to sewer connection is the process of disconnecting your home or business from a private septic system and routing your wastewater into the municipal sewer main.
 The work involves decommissioning your septic tank, excavating a trench, installing a new sewer lateral line, and tying into the public sewer at a tap saddle or wye connection.
+This means your property transitions from private waste management to public utility service.

 When should I convert from septic to sewer?

 You should convert when your municipality extends sewer service to your street, when your septic tank or drain field fails, or when you’re expanding your property beyond the capacity of your current system.
 Many local governments set mandatory deadlines once the sewer main is available.
+If you’ve heard that sewer service is coming to your area, contact us that day to get ahead of the deadline.

-Can I connect to the sewer if my property sits lower than the sewer main?
 Yes.
 We install a grinder pump and force main to pressurize the wastewater flow uphill to the gravity main.
 This setup works reliably for both residential and commercial properties with challenging elevation.
+Our crews have the hours of experience needed to handle complex installations.
+We offer low rates for these specialized services.
+We also provide water line repair if needed during the conversion process.

 Does the old septic tank need to be removed?

 Not always.
 Most jurisdictions allow the tank to be pumped, crushed in place, filled with clean compacted fill or grout, and abandoned.
 Some require full removal by excavator.
 We follow whatever your local health department and code enforcement mandate.
+Customers thank us for handling all the regulatory requirements on their behalf.

 How much does a septic to sewer connection cost?

 Costs vary based on distance to the sewer main, depth of excavation, permit fees, connection fees, and whether a grinder pump is needed.
 Action Septic Service provides a detailed written estimate after our site assessment so you know the full scope before work begins.
+Call us today to get started with a no obligation consultation.